INTEGRITY - EMPOWERMENT - RECOVERY - RECONNECTION

-There are over 400 children under 12 who identify as homeless and approximately 1 in 37 children aged 0-4 years have spent time in a homeless service – most accompanied by a mother escaping domestic or family violence.
+There are over 15,872 children across Australia under 12 who identify as homeless and approximately 1 in 37 children aged 0-4 years have spent time in a homeless service – most accompanied by a mother escaping domestic or family violence.

 The Australian Government has provided approximately $250 million pa for homelessness initiatives, but the numbers are only growing, not decreasing.

-20% of people who are homeless stay in supported accommodation like Sheltered by Grace, 17% stay in boarding houses, 17% stay with others and “couch surf” while 39% stay in “severely” overcrowded dwellings.
-There is a huge need for more homeless shelters like Sheltered by Grace.
+18% of people who are homeless stay in supported accommodation like Sheltered by Grace, 15% stay in boarding houses, 15% stay with others and “couch surf” while 44% stay in “severely” overcrowded dwellings.
+There is a huge need for more emergency accommodation and homeless shelters like Sheltered by Grace.

-Sheltered by Grace is a homeless shelter based in Logan, Brisbane.
+Sheltered by Grace is a homeless shelter helping the homeless based in Logan, Brisbane.
 We are passionate about the transformation of lives, and do this through supported accommodation with 24-hour onsite support and a full case management program.

 A safe and secure place of residence is the first and most critical step in beginning to end homelessness.
 It is only once a person feels safe and secure that they are able to transform their lives.
 Sheltered by Grace is focused on homeless outreach and is the central hub in the wheel – we have onsite Transformation Workers who will work with individual clients to come up with a plan to get their lives back on track.
 This plan will incorporate the areas that are outlined below.